 Helen Singh-Miller is an artist and certified practitioner of the Feldenkrais Method® of somatic education.
-Director of the Storefront for Somatic Practice and Assistant Editor of The Feldenkrais Journal, she is curious about the relevance of mind-body practice across artistic and academic disciplines.
+Director of the Storefront for Somatic Practice and Editor of The Feldenkrais Journal, she is curious about the relevance of mind-body practice across artistic and academic disciplines.

 This summer, Singh-Miller is teaching a walking series and hybrid movement and drawing classes in the Boston area, and has openings for Feldenkrais one-to-one in Cambridge.

 Check out the SfSP calendar and email for more information, availability and to schedule: email@example.com.

 Brandon Sloan (pronouns he, him, his) is a physical therapist, authorized Awareness Through Movement® and Gyrotonic® teacher and certified massage therapist living in Boston, Massachusetts.
 He graduated from the MGH Institute of Health Professionals as the Knowles Hilton Scholar, earning a clinical Doctorate degree in Physical Therapy in 2016.
 Sloan co-leads the People of Color Meditation Group and is a board member of BMEN, a non-profit organization building communities of Black men across intersections.
 Sloan believes that only when community, self care and intersectionality are mutually engaged can deep healing truly begin.

 Sloan teaches Feldenkrais Awareness Through Movement workshops at the Storefront.